 We are offering \$ million in aggregate principal amount of % notes due 20, which we refer to as the Notes.
 The Notes will mature on , 20.
-We will pay interest on the Notes on and of each year, beginning , 2018.
+We will pay interest on the Notes on and of each year, beginning , 20.
 We may redeem the Notes in whole or in part at any time or from time to time at the redemption price discussed under the caption "Description of the Notes-Optional Redemption" in this prospectus.
 In addition, holders of the Notes can require us to repurchase the Notes at 100% of their principal amount upon the occurrence of a Change of Control Repurchase Event (as defined herein).
-The Notes will be issued in minimum denominations of \$ and integral multiples of \$ in excess thereof.
+The Notes will be issued in minimum denominations of \$2,000 and integral multiples of \$1,000 in excess thereof.

-The Notes will be our direct unsecured obligations and rank pari passu with all outstanding and future unsecured unsubordinated indebtedness issued by us.
+The Notes will be our direct unsecured obligations and rank pari passu, or equal, in right of payment with all outstanding and future unsecured unsubordinated indebtedness issued by us.
+As of March 31, 2018, we had \$150.0 million unsecured and unsubordinated indebtedness and \$1.2 billion secured debt outstanding.